tbxiao/chauff.github.io/_posts/2018-12-12-groupsize.md

 <img src="https://chauff.github.io/img/irj2019-flow.png" width="800px">

 The hardest part turned out to be to get sufficiently many crowd-workers into a single experiment.
 Our goal was to collect data on four group sizes: 1, 2, 4 and 6.
-Since we are looking at synchronous collaborative searh we needed our crowd-workers to wait in a virtual waiting room for some time to allow sufficiently many other workers to join the experiment.
+Since we are looking at synchronous collaborative search we needed our crowd-workers to wait in a virtual waiting room for some time to allow sufficiently many other workers to join the experiment.
 We added a game of snake to make it more appealing.
 After a maximum waiting time we started the experiment anyway - with however many workers were currently in the waiting room.
 We synced the movement of the group of workers through the three search tasks - after 10 minutes on the task, the workers that searched together were moved to the next search task.

 ## Findings